zanenmw/Practical-Machine-Learning/Activity.md

 ### Train a model

-I used the *random-forest* technique to generate a predictive model.
+A *random-forest* technique generates a predictive model.
 In sum, 10 models were trained.
-I played around with the parameters passed to `trControl` and specified different models with bootstrapping (`method = "boot"`) and cross-validation (`method = "cv"`).

-It took more than one day to train all models.
-Afterwards I tested their performance on the cross-validation dataset.
-It turned out that all models showed a good performance (because their accuracy was above 99%) though their training times were quite different.

-Due to the similar performance, I will present the model with the shortest training time.

 ```r